As wonderful as the city is taking a day trip from Vienna should be one of your priorities when visiting Austria’s capital.

 Despite the fact that Salzburg is a relatively small city, there’s plenty to see and do here that make it one of the best day trips from Vienna, and one of the most beautiful cities in Austria.

 This city lies on the banks of the fast-flowing Salzach Rive.
 The fairy tale medieval and Baroque buildings of the Altstadt (Old City) on its left bank, and the more modern buildings of the 19th-century Neustadt (New City) on its right.
 An imposing fortress sits formidably on a cliff high above the city.
 The entire scene is set against the inspiring backdrop of the Bavarian mountains.
 You’ll have a hard time putting your camera down, trust us.

-Some of the city’s must-see attractions include the opulent 17th century Mirabelle Palace.
+Some of the city’s must-see attractions include the opulent 17th-century Mirabelle Palace.
 Next on your list should be the Hohensalzburg fortress which dates back to the 11th century.
-Afterwards browse a museum dedicated to Mozart, which displays his childhood instruments.
+Afterward browse a museum dedicated to Mozart, which displays his childhood instruments.

 Interested in taking an organized tour of Salzburg, click here to explore options.